Feedback-guided Data Synthesis for Imbalanced Classification: Methodology

 \paragraph{Entropy.} Another measure for the usefulness of the generated samples is the entropy \citep{shannon2001mathematical} of the output class distributions for $x$ predicted by $f_\phi(x)$.
 Entropy is a common measure that quantifies the uncertainty of the classifier on a sample $x$ \citep{wang2016cost, sorscher2022beyond, simsek2022understanding}.
 We adopt entropy as a criterion, $\mathcal{C}=H(f_\phi (x))$, as higher entropy leads to generating more informative samples.
 Following Eq.~\ref{eq:interactive_score_main}, we have,

-This sampling method encourages the generation of samples for which the classifier $f_\phi$ has low confidence in its predictions.
-Figure \ref{fig:grid_ent} shows a grid of images with varying scaling factors $\omega$ and $\gamma$.\looseness-1
+This sampling method encourages the generation of samples for which the classifier $f_\phi$ has low confidence in its predictions. \looseness-1

-\paragraph{Hardness Score.} In \cite{sehwag2022generating}, authors introduce the \textit{Hardness score} that quantifies how difficult or informative a sample $(x,y)$ is for a given classifier $f_\phi$.
-Hardness score is defined as: where $\mu_y$ and $\Sigma_y$ are the sample mean and sample covariance for embeddings of class $y$ and $k$ is the dimension of embedding space.
+\paragraph{Hardness Score.} The {Hardness score}~\citep{sehwag2022generating} quantifies how difficult or informative a sample $(x,y)$ is for a given classifier $f_\phi$.
+It is defined as: where $\mu_y$ and $\Sigma_y$ are the sample mean and sample covariance for embeddings of class $y$ and $k$ is the dimension of embedding space.
 We directly adopt the \textit{Hardness} score as a criterion;

 This sampling procedure promotes generating samples that are challenging for the classifier $f_\phi$.

-Figure \ref{fig:grid_hard} shows a grid of images as the scaling factor $\omega$ and $\gamma$ is varied.\looseness-1
+To showcase the interplay between $\gamma$ and $\omega$ and how changing the criterion function $\mathcal{C}$ affects the sampling process, we plot grids of synthetically generated images in Figure~\ref{fig:chameleon_grids}.
+All samples are conditioned to generate an "African Chameleon", with variations in feedback-guidance scales based on three different criteria: entropy, loss, and hardness. $\gamma$ serves the role of ensuring that the generated images are faithful to the visual characteristics of an "African Chameleon", such as color patterns, skin details, or posture.
+On the other hand, $\omega$ relies on the uncertainties in the classifier's predictions to guide the generative model.